IFRCGo/cbs/Documentation/Projects/Admin/Aggregates/Project.md

 # Aggregate: Project

 ## Abstract
-> **Project** is a CBS Project, which defines under whom and under which rules various health risks are being surveiled in an area.
+> A CBS **Project**, which defines under whom and under which rules various health risks are being surveiled in an area.
 > There will never be more than one ongoing project per country, and the national red cross or red cresent association will be the owner,
 > refered as National Society.
 >